zWolfrost/strindex/README.md

 The release includes a precompiled version of the program, which ONLY does the patching.
 If you want to use the other features, you will need to install Python 3.6 or later and the required libraries.

 ## Supported filetypes
-*Support for more types won't be added unless I find some motivation to...*
+*Support for more types is not planned.*
 - PE files (".exe, ".dll"...)
 - Gamemaker data files ("data.win")